vga101/gaiasky/docs/Recording-camera.rst

 In order to play a camera file, click on the folder icon next to the ``REC`` icon.
 This will prompt a list of available camera files in the ``$HOME/.gaiasky/camera`` folder.

+You can also combine the camera file playback with the frame output system to save each frame to a ``JPEG`` image during playback.
+To do so, enable the **Activate frame output automatically** checkbox in the preferences dialog as described in the :ref:`camera-recording-config` section.